realitycollective/com.realitycollective.service-framework/README.md

 ## Overview

 >[!NOTE]
-> Final V1 Release, Starting V2 for Unity 6 dedicated support.
+> V2 Release focusing Unity 6 dedicated support with significant performance improvements.

 The Service framework provides a service repository for enabling background services to run efficiently in a Unity project, it features capabilities such as: